lunanfoldomics/Cinnamon-GUI/README.md

 ## Key Features
 - **Advanced CNN Models**: Utilize state-of-the-art convolutional neural networks optimized for digital pathology.
 - **Multimodal Learning Capabilities**: Cinnamon-Gui is predispoded for integrating multiple types of data to improve analysis accuracy (only for research purpose).
 - **User-Friendly Interface with Dynamic UI Components**: Simplify the workflow with an intuitive GUI, designed for professionals without technical expertise.
-The user interface is built using Shiny components, providing a responsive and interactive experience.
 - **Image and Plot Display**: The application dynamically generates and displays images and plots using base64 encoding, ensuring efficient memory usage and performance.
 - **Scalable Solutions**: Suitable for individual researchers and large organizations.